MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-if.md

 It's common in other languages like C# to use `==` for equality (ex: `5 == $value`) but that doesn't work with PowerShell.
 Another common mistake that people make is to use the equals sign (ex:
 `5 = $value`) that is reserved for assigning values to variables.
-By placing your known value on the left, it makes that mistaken more awkward to make.
+By placing your known value on the left, it makes that mistake more awkward to make.

 This operator (and others) has a few variations.